Helen Pheby

-Helen Pheby is an art curator who currently works as Associate Director, Programme, at Yorkshire Sculpture Park.
-Dr Pheby was Vice Chair of the Civic art gallery and theatre in Barnsley; the Chair of UP Projects, London (2019-22); curatorial advisor to ArtRole in Iraqi Kurdistan and NIROX in South Africa.
+Helen Pheby is Head of Culture, Heritage and Sport with the West Yorkshire Combined Authority.
+She was formerly Associate Director, Programme, at Yorkshire Sculpture Park.
+Dr Pheby was Vice Chair of the Civic art gallery and theatre in Barnsley; the Chair of UP Projects, London (2019–22); curatorial advisor to ArtRole in Iraqi Kurdistan and NIROX in South Africa.
 She is also a Cultural Fellow of York St John University and was an advisor to the Arts Council Collection Acquisition Committee (2016–17).
 Dr Pheby is regularly invited to undertake international lectures and tours including Sculpture Dublin (2020); Park 3020, Ukraine (2019); the Contemporary Austin, USA (2017) and as the guest of Creative India (2013).
 Helen has collaborated with Selfridges since 2018 to curate the Duke Street entrance to their flagship London store.